Skip to content

 Gaelic Football

-In Ireland, Gaelic football is commonly referred to as ‘Gaelic’, ‘football,’ or ‘gah’.
+In Ireland, Gaelic football is commonly called ‘Gaelic’, ‘football,’ or ‘gah’.
 Teams of 15 compete on a rectangular grass pitch with H-shaped goals at each end.
 The pitch is approximately 130-145 metres long and 80-90 metres wide.
 Adult football and under-21 matches last 60 minutes, while senior intercounty games last 70 minutes.
 At halftime, there is a 15-minute break.

 Points and goals are the two types of scoring.
 A point is awarded for successfully kicking and hand-passing the ball over the crossbar.
 Two teams of 15 players each play Gaelic football.
 The football, a spherical leather ball, can be carried, bounced, kicked, and hand-passed by the players.
-The ability to field a ball, jump high, and snatch a ball from the air is a skill that is highly valued.
+The ability to field a ball, jump high, and snatch a ball from the air is a highly valued skill.

 There are two cornerbacks, a full-back, two wingbacks, a centre-back, two midfielders, two wing forwards, a centre-forward, two corner forwards, and a full-back.
 Finally, the team with the highest points is declared the winner at the end of the game.